Mexico

 Outcomes:

-• Building financial capacities and mechanisms to implement and monitor the Investment Program under the emission Reduction Initiative (ERI) in JIBIOPUCC;
+• Building financial capacities and mechanisms to implement and monitor the Investment Program under the Emission Reduction Initiative (ERI) in JIBIOPUCC;

 • Gender mainstreaming in Window A activities.